 This means if Alex sells another covered call it will probably not be in the money since doing so could generate too much of a stock loss if the option gets exercised.

 Remember, the higher income trade off with in the money covered call strategies is that the stock can be called at a loss.

 This is why doing the option expiration math for all 3 potential outcomes is important before making any covered call investments.

 Even after evaluating the potential outcomes, remember that, while charts and information can be used to guide us, no one can know for certain the stock’s price at option expiration since it’s in the future.

 Option 2.
 Sell a Call Option After Stock Rises

 Instead of selling another call option right after options expiration, Alex can watch the stock chart with the plan to sell a call option near the top of the current trading range to get a higher option premium.
 Of course, there is no way to know with certainty that the stock will rise, but the stock chart can be useful information to evaluate the probability.

 Option 3.
 Sell a Call Option with More Time Value

 Alex can sell a call option for two or more months out, increasing the option premium by increasing the time value.
 Rolling out covered calls is a common practice.

-♦Income Stream Tip♦ Note that decay of time value is a huge advantage for option sellers vs option buyers that naturally happens with covered call writing.
+♦ Covered Call Tip ♦ Note that decay of time value that naturally happens with covered call writing is a huge advantage for option sellers vs option buyers.

 Option 4.
 Sell the Stock